MathieuDeMagalhaes/AI-M/README.md

 # aimM
-aimM is a ai software made to help people in need of skill
+aimM is an ai software made to help people in need of skill